37 Thanksgiving Recipes for the Grill and Smoker

-If you’re looking for Thanksgiving Recipes to cook outside, on the grill or smoker, we’ve got you covered.
-These Thanksgiving dinner ideas are some of our most popular tried and true holiday recipes.
+Looking for ideas on what to smoke for Thanksgiving?
+We have 30 Thanksgiving Recipe Ideas to cook outside, on the grill or smoker.
+These Smoker Thanksgiving Recipes (and grill) are some of our most popular tried and true holiday recipes.

-We have been cooking our holiday meals outside for years because we love the flavor and it keeps the kitchen free to hang out and do smaller prep work.
+We have testing smoker Thanksgiving recipes outside for years because we love the flavor and it keeps the kitchen free to hang out and do smaller prep work.
 We have also learned how to stagger a lot of the work so we aren’t scrambling the day of, making for the least stressful Thanksgiving dinner possible.

 Preparation for Thanksgiving on the Grill

-Pro Tip – Pre-Order your Turkey to ensure you have the right size you want, and be sure to account for thawing time.
+- Pro Tip – Pre-Order your Turkey to ensure you have the right size you want, and be sure to account for thawing time.
+And be sure you give your turkey enough time to THAW!
+At least three days for the average size turkeys.

-Brining – Plan 24 – 36 hours for a brine.
+- Brining – Plan 24 – 36 hours for a turkey brine.
 Using a brine is a great technique for smoking Turkey because it helps retain moisture and adds some flavor.

 Thanksgiving Appetizers on the Grill or Smoker

-Having something to nibble on is always a treat in our house.
+When guests arrive it’s great to have some Thanksgiving themed appetizers.
 We start with a basic cheese and charcuterie platter, combined with some of our smoked nuts, and a welcoming cocktail or glass of sparkling wine.

 These almonds are slowly roasted in the smoker for three hours and can be made weeks prior to the day.
 They have a slight bacon flavor and simply seasoned with kosher salt and extra virgin olive oil.
 If you want more of a mixed party nut recipe, check out our smoked candied mixed nuts.